wormhole-foundation/wormhole/aptos/nft_bridge/README.md

 When transferring an NFT from a collection on a foreign chain to Aptos, a corresponding "wrapped" collection is created.
 The module responsible for this is [wrapped.move](sources/wrapped.move).
-The collection name is the the NFT name field from the transfer VAA.
+The collection name is the NFT name field from the transfer VAA.
 To avoid collisions here, each NFT is minted into a freshly created creator account, implemented as a resource account.